 Duffels advertised as “water resistant” are designed to keep your belongings protected from light rain and soggy ground.
 These models often cover their durable ripstop fabric with a laminate that keeps moisture from soaking in (often called a DWR treatment or something similar).
 A DWR treatment certainly is a nice feature for everyone using a duffel: the weather is unpredictable when traveling, you never know when your duffel might be sitting on the tarmac for a few extra minutes, and it’s super helpful for outdoor use.
 In addition, some bags have flaps covering the zippers, which can be a point of weakness.
 Water resistant gear does have limitations: it should work well in light to moderate precipitation but eventually will soak through.

 As mentioned above, a few duffels on this list take it a step further.
-The YETI Panga and SealLine WideMouth are fully waterproof, meaning they are capable of being submerged (no guarantees, but your stuff should come out dry).
+The YETI Panga and SealLine WideMouth are waterproof, and the YETI can even be submerged (no guarantees, but your stuff should come out dry).
 In addition, the Dyneema fabric used on the Hyperlite Mountain Gear Duffel is naturally water resistant and does a really nice job in this regard.
 All things considered, a waterproof duffel is essential for water sports but overkill for travelers who stick to land.

 Some travelers may not care about the weight of their duffel, but for others it’s a factor, and particularly with heavier rolling models.
 Most non-wheeled duffels weigh just a few pounds or less, which makes them easy to carry, throw in your car, and store when not in use.
 Rolling duffels, on the other hand, tend to get a bit heavy.
 For example, The North Face Rolling Thunder weighs 9 pounds 14 ounces empty for the 80-liter version, which already accounts for almost 20% of the standard 50-pound limit for checked bags.
 And the Osprey Shuttle weighs 8 pounds 3 ounces but has a larger capacity at 100 liters (and comes in a massive 130-liter version).
 We can tell you that a loaded Osprey Shuttle 100L with things like shoes can get awfully close to the 50 pounds: we’ve been in the high 40s on a number of occasions.
 It’s also worth noting that a 45-pound bag isn’t the easiest to get in and out of your car or up a flight of stairs.